Formal Foundations for Controlled Stochastic Activity Networks: Nondeterministic Models

 \subsection{Nondeterministic Languages on Finite Words}

-In the remainder of this section, to further explore formal language recognition by controlled automata, we assume that the automaton has a finite set of states along with a designated subset $F$, referred to as the set of \emph{accepting states}. \begin{definition} Let $S = (Q, A, C, P, Q_{0}, F)$ be a controlled automaton with a set of accepting states ($F \subseteq Q$).
+In the remainder of this section, to further explore formal language recognition by controlled automata, we assume that the automaton has a finite set of states along with a designated subset $F$, referred to as the set of \emph{accepting states}. \begin{definition} Let $S = (Q, A, C, P, Q_{0}, F)$ be a controlled automaton with a finite set of states and a set of accepting states ($F \subseteq Q$).
 Given a policy \( \pi \) in $S$, the language {\it accepted} by $S$ under \( \pi \) is defined as:

 \end{definition}

 \begin{definition} A controlled automaton $S = (Q, A, C, \rightarrow, q_0)$ is \emph{deterministic} if for every state $q \in Q$, input symbol $a \in A$, and control action $c \in C$, there exists at most one successor state $q' \in Q$ such that $(q, a, c, q') \in \rightarrow$.